sozip/sozip-spec/README.md

 # What is SOZip ?

-A Seek-Optimized ZIP file (SOZip) is a [ZIP](https://en.wikipedia.org/wiki/ZIP_(file_format)) file that contains one or several Deflate-compressed files, optimized such that a SOZip-aware reader can perform very fast random access (seek) within a compressed file.
+A Seek-Optimized ZIP file (SOZip) is a [ZIP](https://en.wikipedia.org/wiki/ZIP_(file_format)) file that contains one or several [Deflate](https://www.ietf.org/rfc/rfc1951.txt)-compressed files that are organized and annotated such that a SOZip-aware reader can perform very fast random access (seek) within a compressed file.

-This opens the possibility of using large compressed files directly from a .zip file, without prior decompression.

-SOZip is *not* a new file format, but a profile of the existing ZIP format, done in a fully backward compatible way.
-ZIP readers that are non-SOZip aware should be able to read a SOZip-enabled file, ignoring the extended features.
+SOZip makes it possible to access large compressed files directly from a .zip file without prior decompression.
+It is *not* a new file format, but a profile of the existing ZIP format, done in a fully backward compatible way.
+ZIP readers that are non-SOZip aware can read a SOZip-enabled file normally and ignore the extended features that support efficient seek capability.

 # Software implementations